 1. Be aware of security threats and assess your existing practices

-To adequately secure your retail store, you need to be aware of the threats that you’re protecting yourself against.
+To put adequate store security measures in place, you need to be aware of the threats that you’re protecting yourself against.

 As Sean Sportun the Security & Loss Prevention Manager at Circle K puts it, “Building an effective security plan to establish tighter security policies starts with assessing what is currently in place.
 This will help guide the focus on where improvements are needed and determine what policies need to be tightened up or implemented based on levels of risk.”